hirotakaster/MQTT/README.md

 This lightweight library source code are only 2 files.
 MQTT.cpp, MQTT.h.
 Application can use QOS0,1,2 and retain flag when send a publish message.

+## How to use
+Download this source code branch zip file and extract to the Arduino libraries directory or checkout repository.
+Here is checkout on MacOS X.

+    cd $HOME/Documents/Arduino/libraries/
+    git clone -b arduino https://github.com/hirotakaster/MQTT MQTT_PubSub_Client
+    # restart Arduino IDE, you can find MQTT_PubSub_Client examples.

 ## Example
 This library use Arduino Ethernet Client, so application can use this library on generic Arduino hardware(YUN, Ethernet Shield, ESP8266...others).
 Some sample sketches included(examples/).
  - SimplePubSub	: simple pub/sub sample.